bwhmather/bdc-js/README.md

 If the elements are in approximately the right order, real performance will be closer to O(n).

+### Autofocus

+BDC will automatically focus the last new element created with `autofocus` set to true.
+If `autofocus` is set on an already existing element, it will have no effect.
+If no new elements are created with `autofocus` set to true, BDC will preserve the current focus.

 ### CSS

 The style attribute is a string in HTML but is decoded to a data-structure in